 50 Business tips for pro photographers

-50 things that will help you become a top professional photographer
+50 things that won’t likely help you become a top professional photographer

 Do you really want to become a professional photographer?